docsdevbr/symfony-doc-pt-br/components/browser_kit.rst

     $crawler = $client->request('GET', 'https://github.com/login');

     // find the form with the 'Log in' button and submit it
-    // 'Log in' can be the text content, id, value or name of a <button> or <input type="submit">
+    // 'Log in' can be the text content, id or name of a <button> or <input type="submit">
     $client->submitForm('Log in');

     // the second optional argument lets you override the default form field values